nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.3.2 Add a Tutorial Group to a Module: `addTG`
 You can add a Tutorial Group to the Module you are viewing using this command.

-> You can only use this command when you are viewing all Tutorial Groups of the Module you intend to add the Tutorial Group to.
+> - You can only use this command when you are viewing Tutorial Groups of the Module you intend to add the Tutorial Group to.
+> - This command can also be used after the findTG command while displaying only Tutorial Groups you searched for.
-> Refer to 4.2.1 - View all Tutorial Groups in a Module
+> - Refer to 4.2.1 - View all Tutorial Groups in a Module

 Format: `addTG tg/TG_CODE day/MON/TUE/WED/THU/FRI start/HH:MM end/HH:MM`